chainer/chainer/chainerx.md

 # ChainerX User Guide

-This guide is aimed toward developers familiar with the Chainer interface but want to improve their training/inference speed, using *ChainerX*.
+This guide is aimed toward users familiar with the Chainer interface but want to improve their training/inference speed, using *ChainerX*.
 It briefly explains the motivation behind ChainerX, how to install it and how to migrate existing code to be compatible with it.

 - [About ChainerX](#about-chainerx)